AntonOsika/DL-kollo/README.md

 The key to achieve good learning in the simulator is to space repetition to move memories to long term memory.

+Be aware that the first student uses random seed 42 by default when evaluating the model on test-data.